Very nice router for the price since 5ghz routers entered the scene.

-make sure its a v2 from the sticker on the bottom of the box or the bottom of the router its a great buy for 60-80 dollars. web update the 700 mhz router with the latest factory image of LEDE 17.10
+make sure its a v2+ from the sticker on the bottom of the box or the bottom of the router its a great buy for 60-80 dollars. web update the 700 mhz router with the latest factory image of LEDE 17.10. nice to get matching pair if you are to be connecting them as access points.

 rename to something shorter like openwrt.bin then use the tplink firmware updater lede-17.01.4-ar71xx-generic-archer-c7-v2-squashfs-factory.bin should work everytime.